moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Endpoint:

-: The original producer or the final consumer in a transmission chain.
+: A QUIC Client or a QUIC Server.

 Group: